rstoyanchev/spring-32-test-webapps/tcf-web-support/slides.md

 	}

 !SLIDE incremental small
-# Application Context Caching
+# Web Application Context Caching
-* `WebMergedContextConfiguration`: new in 3.2
+* Made possible by `WebMergedContextConfiguration`
 * Extension of `MergedContextConfiguration`
 * Supports the base resource path from `@WebAppConfiguration`
-  * which is included in the _context cache key_
+  * which is now part of the _context cache key_